michaelbramwell/mac2000.github.com/howto/bash.md

 To reconnect to session use: `screen -r [my]`
 To list available sessions use: `screen -ls`
 Connect second user to screen: `screen -x [my]`

+scp
+---

+Local to remote

+    scp path/myfile user@8.8.8.8:/full/path/to/new/location/

+Remote to local

+    scp user@8.8.8.8:/full/path/to/file /path/to/put/here

+Notice semicolon before path to remote file.
+Under windows you can use `pscp.exe` wich comes with putty.